TelerikAcademy/Mobile-Applications-for-iOS/Course-Project/README.md

   - Just an idea and/or not-fully-finished application is not good enough and will not get full points for features
 - The application must be hosted in http://github.com
   - With at least 10 commits during a range of days
-  - The following will not lead to full points for features:
+  - The following will result in reduction of the points:
     - Less than 10 commits
-    - 90% of application written in a range of 24 hours
+    - 90% of application written in a range of 48 hours

+##  Project Defense Requirements

+Each student that wants to defend their project in-front of a trainer and take the course will meet the following requirements:

+- Registered for the course at http://telerikacademy.com/Courses/Courses/Details/311
+- Send a project documentation no later than 23:59 on February 3
+  - Requirements for the project documentation can be found [here](#Requirements-documentation)

 ##  Examination procedure